glowkeeper/booleanIteration/README.md

 `pandoc -s --webtex -i -t slidy exercises.md -o exercises.html`

-You can then open _iteration.html_ in your favourite browser.
+You can then open _iteration.html_ and exercises.html in your favourite browser.

 ## License